ptysell/old-virtual-device-platform/README.md

-# Homebridge Virtural Device Platform
+# Homebridge Virtual Device Platform

 Homebridge plugin to manage multiple accessories, accessory action, and group and sync on the backend.